kalpanabanjare/Airbnb/README.md

 1. Which type of hosts to acquire more and where?
 2. The categorisation of customers based on their preferences.
-    What are the neighbourhoods they need to target?
+	-What are the neighbourhoods they need to target?
-    What is the pricing ranges preferred by customers?
+    -What is the pricing ranges preferred by customers?
-    The various kinds of properties that exist w.r.t. customer preferences.
+    -The various kinds of properties that exist w.r.t. customer preferences.
-    Adjustments in the existing properties to make it more customer-oriented.
+    -Adjustments in the existing properties to make it more customer-oriented.
 3. What are the most popular localities and properties in New York currently?
 4. How to get unpopular properties more traction? and so on...